Anne Boleyn's Seat

 The shelter, containing a seat, is at a high point in the garden, known as "Surprise View".
 The National Trust describes it as "the climax of the garden".
 The structure was commissioned by William Aislabie and was probably complete by 1790; it was initially described as a "sashed Gothic temple".
 A headless statue was erected nearby, and it is believed that this led to the structure being named after Anne Boleyn, who was beheaded.
-The structure provides a view of the ruins of Fountains Abbey, and its name may also reference the role of Henry VIII of England, Boleyn's husband, in the Dissolution of the Monasteries.
+The structure provides a view of the ruins of Fountains Abbey, and its name may also reference the role of King Henry VIII, Boleyn's husband, in the Dissolution of the Monasteries.